ivangfr/kubernetes-minikube-environment/author-book-review-helm-chart/README.md

 ## Install applications

-In a terminal, in order to install `book-review-api` and `author-book-api`, run the following commands
+In a terminal and inside `kubernetes-environment/author-book-review-helm-chart`, run the following commands to install `book-review-api` and `author-book-api`
 ```
 helm install book-review-api --namespace dev ./my-charts/book-review-api
 helm install author-book-api --namespace dev ./my-charts/author-book-api
 ```

-## Applications Urls
+## Applications URLs

 In a terminal and, inside `kubernetes-environment/author-book-review-helm-chart` folder, run the command below to get `zipkin`, `author-book-api` and `book-review-api` URLs